ataraxao/drex/introduction.md

 ## Footnotes

+[^1]: California Department of Child Support Services, “Child Support Guideline Calculator,” accessed March 5, 2026.

-[^1]: Orion Taraban, *The Value of Others: Understanding the Economic Model of Relationships to Get (and Keep) More of What You Want in the Sexual Marketplace*.
+[^2]: Orion Taraban, *The Value of Others: Understanding the Economic Model of Relationships to Get (and Keep) More of What You Want in the Sexual Marketplace*.